Jacob Wilson (utility player): Houston Astros

 On August 2, 2021, Wilson was claimed off of waivers by the Houston Astros.
-He was optioned to the Triple-A Sugar Land Skeeters.
-Wilson appeared in six games for the Astros, going 2-for-13 (.154) before he was outrighted off of the 40-man roster on September 13.
-He elected free agency on November 7, 2021.
+He was optioned to the Triple–A Sugar Land Skeeters.
+Wilson appeared in six games for the Astros, going 2–for–13 (.154) before he was outrighted off of the 40–man roster on September 13.
+Wilson elected free agency free agency following the season on November 7.